Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Simplified Generator Proposal.md

   - generator: Renesas...
 ```

+With `build-info: abs`, it is required for generate absolute paths for the build invocation files.
+In this case `<context>.cbuild-gen.yml` files are written by csolution prior to calling the generator and passed as file reference to generator via `$G` command line argument.
+This file follows the `cbuild.yml` schema but contains absolute paths.

 ## Impact to PDSC files and Packs

 The following changes might be implemented in the PDSC files: